-While Amitturmiut inhabited the Melville Peninsula for centuries, it was the creation of a main DEW Line station (Fox-Main) in 1955-57 that set the location and tone of the Sanirajak settlement.
-While the DEW Line made Sanirajak the most accessible place in Foxe Basin by air and provided good employment to a small number of Inuit residents, few commercial development opportunities emerged in the community.
-Since its establishment, the Sanirajak residents have been particularly vulnerable to external economic conditions.
+While Ammiturmiut inhabited the Melville Peninsula for centuries, it was the creation of a main DEW Line station (Fox-Main) in 1955-57 that set the location and tone of the Hall Beach settlement.
+While the DEW Line made Hall Beach the most accessible place in Foxe Basin by air, and provided good employment to a small number of Inuit residents, few commercial development opportunities emerged in the community.
+Since its establishment, the Hall Beach residents have been particularly vulnerable to external economic conditions.
 Hunting has therefore continued to be vitally important to the region, before and since establishment of the community.
-Hunting not only contributes to the food security of all community members but also reaffirms Inuit culture as being intricately connected to the land.
+Hunting not only contributes to the food security of all community members but also reaffirms Inuit culture and maintains for Inuit a strong connection to the land.